destinio/game-rules/games/unfathomable/README.md

 ### LOYALTIES

 * Some players will be loyal to the humans trying to reach dry land, and some will be loyal to the Deep Ones intent on sinking the ship.
-* loyalty cards remain secret.
+* Loyalty cards remain secret.
 * Three Types
-  * Human
+  * *Human*
-  * Hybrid
+  * *Hybrid*
-  * Cultist - for more people
+  * *Cultist* - for more people

 ### MONSTERS AND MONARCHS

 * There are three types of monsters in the game
-* Father Dagon
+  * *Father Dagon*
-* Mother Hydra
+  * *Mother Hydra*
-* Deep Ones.
+  * *Deep Ones*
 * Father Dagon and Mother Hydra are collectively referred to as **monarchs**.

 ### RESOURCES

 * There are four resources critical for the ship’s survival, which are tracked by the four resource dials on the board.
+  * **FUEL:**
-  * **FUEL:** This dial represents the Atlantica’s fuel reserves.
+    *This dial represents the Atlantica’s fuel reserves.
+  * **FOOD:**
-  * **FOOD:** This dial represents the food and water required to keep the people aboard the ship alive.
+    * This dial represents the food and water required to keep the people aboard the ship alive.
+  * **SANITY:**
-  * **SANITY:** This dial represents the sanity and morale of the crew and passengers.
+    * This dial represents the sanity and morale of the crew and passengers.
 Operating the ship becomes impossible if those aboard lose their grip on reality.
+  * **SOULS:**
-  * **SOULS:** This dial represents the people aboard the Atlantica, both passengers and crew.
+    * This dial represents the people aboard the Atlantica, both passengers and crew.
 Operating the ship becomes impossible if there are too few people.
 * During the game, loyal humans must ration and preserve these resources while traitors strive to deplete them.
-* Typically, fuel is lost when the ship travels, food and sanity are lost when resolving crises, and souls are lost when passengers are defeated
+  * Fuel is lost when the ship travels,
+  * food and sanity are lost when resolving crises
+  * souls are lost when passengers are defeated

 ### Skills

 * Skills represent common abilities shared by the characters in the game.
-Players use their skills to defend or sabotage the ship and to bring about resolutions to the crises that affect all players.
+* Players use their skills to defend or sabotage the ship and to bring about resolutions to the crises that affect all players.
 * Each character has their own skill set that is presented on their character sheet and determines which skills the character has access to during the game.
 * There are six skills in the game:
   * **Influence**